“North Korea - Pyongyang” by Roman Harak, CC BY-SA 2.0

 Imagine living in the world’s worst lockdown.

-Two years ago when the pandemic began, you probably had a difficult time adjusting.
+Two years ago when the [[pandemic::when a disease spreads worldwide]] began, you probably had a difficult time adjusting.
 At least you could read books, watch movies, chat with friends on the phone, and surf the internet.

 Now imagine a different kind of lockdown - one where you’re not allowed to do any of those things.
 Ever.
 That’s life in North Korea.